 The number of photography-related tips we’ve heard so far is difficult to count.
-However, there are some tips all of us have heard dozens, if not hundreds of times.
+However, there are some tips that all of us have heard dozens, if not hundreds, of times.
 But despite being so common – are these tips really worth listening to?
 In this video, Kai Wong brings you some of the most popular photography tips you’ve probably heard many times.
 Should we keep them, modify them, or kill them completely?

 I very often have this strong negative reaction when a newsletter arrives in my inbox or I see an online article where the heading, for instance, reads: “5 rules to follow when composing an image” — or something to that effect.